 Adaptive Pacing Therapy and Specialist Medical Care have been compared with Graded Exercise Therapy as well as Cognitive Behaviour Therapy.
 Graded Exercise Therapy is a more active therapy than APT or SMC, and stems from the belief that CFS symptoms can be improved upon.
 It is the introduction of exercise to reverse the deconditioning in the body caused by avoidance of activity – therefore gradually increasing (under professional supervision) what the patient is able to do physically, and reducing the degree of disability.
 Cognitive Behaviour Therapy is an active psychological therapy, and believes that CFS can be improved.
 It involves therapy relating to fear avoidance that may be stopping someone from participating in their normal life.

 It has been found that both Cognitive Behaviour Therapy AND Graded Exercise Therapy are safe and effective at improving outcomes for patients with CFS.
 Exercise Therapy improves sleep, quality of life and functional work capacity.
-There is also some evidence that fluoxetine (an anti-depressant) improves symptoms when combined with exercise therapy.
 These findings have been replicated in multiple studies, and we see in our clinic the long term benefits that are to be had.
 If you take a lot of medications be careful with this information regarding your health.

 Many of our patients with Chronic Fatigue Syndrome benefit from our Group Physio Classes.
 These are 30 minute classes taken by our Physiotherapists in groups of maximum 6 participants, that focus on strength and mobility.
 Every patient has their own program, and progress at their own rate in accordance with their condition and treatment.
 If you want to move better and see an improvement in your body – give us a call or email to book an assessment.